 In his book, The 4 Pillar Plan, Dr Rangan Chatterjee recommends what he calls 3-4-5 breathing.
 You simply breathe in for 3 seconds, hold for 4 seconds and exhale for 5 seconds.
 Doing this for just 2 minutes a day will train you to focus on your breathing and help you access a calmer state when you need to.

 Or just bring mindfulness into your day by focusing on whatever activity you are currently doing.
 A great way to do this is to go for a short walk and to really focus on your walking – feel each foot as it hits the ground.
 “Be aware of the trees swaying in the breeze.
 Be mindful and pay attention.
 It’s a completely different experience from walking whilst texting, sending emails and checking your social media feed”, says Dr Chatterjee.
 You can read my review of The 4 Pillars Plan here.

 Whilst it’s tempting to wire ourselves with copious amounts of coffee, if you haven’t given green tea a go, it’s certainly worth considering the many health benefits of green tea.

-For example, green tea can improve brain function, increases fat burning, contains anti-oxidants which may lower your risk of cancer and, unlike coffee contains L-theanine which increases the activity of neurotransmitter GABA, which has a calming effect.
+For example, green tea can improve brain function, increases fat burning, contains antioxidants that may lower your risk of cancer and, unlike coffee contains L-theanine which increases the activity of the neurotransmitter GABA, which has a calming effect.